tkrivobokova/tuum_assignment/TESTSTRATEGY.md

 respond to the expected conditions.
 This includes:
 * Validating the correctness of data sent and received
 * Non authorized user cannot access data
+* Request can be successfully sent only if correct HTTP method is used
+* Correct error code is returned if error occurs

 ### Testing Approach:
 Testing will involve manual and automated testing techniques.
 For manual testing the exploratory testing will be used.